Skip to content

 system_update:state

-• Determines whether notify-and-schedule.timer and security-update.timer are enabled.
+• Determines whether the notify-and-schedule, update-and-reboot and (Rocky) security-update timers are enabled.

 • Triggers: none.